 There are some coffeeshops within the bounds of the district of Paya Lebar.
 These eateries, which are typically found near HDB flats or other housing, and are not air-conditioned, contain various of stalls which offer a variety of cuisines; locals can be found there at any hour of the day or night either satisfying their hunger pangs or having a drink and chat with other residents.
 The food that can be found at these coffeeshops are most often Singapore's street food, such as Char Kway Teow, Ban Mian, or Prata and are very affordable.
 The neighbourhood is located right in the middle of foodie havens such as Serangoon and Hougang, so those who want other food options only need to venture a few minutes away.

 There are small convenience stores scattered throughout the neighbourhood that cater to the daily needs of the residents; some also sell household wares.

 That being said, just outside the boundaries of the neighbourhood are a multitude of shopping malls, such as Nex, which have a larger variety of stores, including supermarkets.

 St Gabriel's Secondary School is located in Paya Lebar.

-There is one MRT station in the neighbourhood, Serangoon, which is situated along both the North-East and Circle Line.
+The MRT stations that residents in the neighbourhood can access include Serangoon MRT which is situated along both the North-East and Circle Line and Bartley MRT which is on the Circle Line.
 (All images are stock images and may not be true representations of items and locations discussed in the article.)